3* Rosemundy House Hotel

 St Ives & Penzance

-Spend the morning at leisure in St Ives, a beautiful seaside town which arcs around a harbour.
-Explore the winding cobbled streets, galleries, the St Ives Museum or The Tate St Ives.
-In the afternoon, travel to Penzance where garden-lovers can visit Morrab Gardens or Tanglewood Wild Garden, a showcase for how the Cornish weather helps subtropical and Mediterranean plants to thrive.
-You could also visit the Egyptian House, Penlee House Museum or why not wander Chapel Street with its brightly coloured church restaurants, galleries and boutiques, leading you to the quayside.
+A leisurely day as we make our way to lovely St Ives, a beautiful seaside town, set in breath-taking coastal scenery.
+The town arcs around the harbour and you have the morning to explore the winding cobbled streets, galleries, restaurants, the St Ives Museum or The Tate St Ives.
+After lunch we travel to Penzance for the afternoon.
+There's Morrab Gardens or Tanglewood Wild Garden showcasing how the Cornish weather helps many subtropical and Mediterranean plants thrive.
+You could also visit the Egyptian House, Penlee House Museum or why not just wander down Chapel Street, with its brightly coloured church restaurants, galleries and boutiques leading you to the quayside.

 Truro & Charlestown

-Visit Cornwall's only cathedral city, Truro which has one of the most complete Georgian streets in England.
-The city's heritage is as a market town and port dating back over 800 years.
-Charlestown near St Austell is our destination for the afternoon, famed for its collection of ships and traditional appearance.
-The picturesque, original Grade II listed harbour complete with tall ships will transport you back in time.
+Truro has one of the most complete Georgian streets in England and the city's market town heritage and port dates back over 800 years, booming during the tin mining era.
+Charlestown near St Austell is our destination for the afternoon, famed for its collection of ships and traditional appearance which makes it a very popular filming location.
+The picturesque, original Grade II listed harbour complete with tall ships will make you feel as if you have been transported back time.

-Drive to rugged Bodmin Moor to see the Cornish landscape at its wildest and stop at Jamaica Inn, the coaching house immortalised by Daphne Du Maurier in her book of the same name.
-While still an inn, it also houses a museum filled with smuggling stories and artefacts.
-From here, travel to the north coast of Cornwall to Tintagel to see the dramatic castle ruins, and then to the pretty harbour at Port Isaac, setting for TV's Doc Martin.
+We drive to rugged Bodmin Moor to see the Cornish Landscape at its wildest and stop at Jamaica Inn the coaching house immortalised by Daphne Du Maurier in her book of the same name, while still an inn it also houses a museum filled with smuggling stories and artefacts.
+From here we travel to the North Cornwall coast and Tintagel to see the dramatic castle ruins, and the pretty harbour at Port Isaac, setting for TV's Doc Martin.

-Travel through Cornish countryside as we head home.
+We travel through the Cornish countryside one last time as we head for home